tsuereth/glog/content/post/2019/11/10_marspowerindustries.md

 rating = ["Meh"]
 +++

-{{% game "Mars Power Industries Deluxe" %}}Mars Power Industries Deluxe{{% /game %}} doesn't really scale up from mobile to desktop very well.
+<game:Mars Power Industries Deluxe> doesn't really scale up from mobile to desktop very well.

 For one thing, in a literal sense, the graphics are distractingly zoomed-in and imprecise.
 The game's "cute" aesthetic looks like it was designed for small screens where edges would look sharper.
 It doesn't help that a minimalist UI gives you little to look at except the weirdly-blurry artifacts of scaling and rotating sprites.